emberjs/rfcs/text/0000-decorators.md

 programming model - the Ember Octane edition.
 From a teaching perspective, this edition will be completely overhauling the guides and updating all of the best practices as they stand.
-New users should see native class syntax with decorators as the _default_, and should not ever have to write a legacy class or see an example for one.
+New users should see native class syntax with decorators as the _default_, and should not ever have to write a classic class or see an example for one.

 With this RFC, the majority of existing examples in the Ember guides will be updatable to native class syntax.
-The exception would be examples of legacy components, which would be addressed separately by updating the guides to Glimmer Components (proposed in a separate RFC).
+The exception would be examples of classic components, which would be addressed separately by updating the guides to Glimmer Components (proposed in a separate RFC).
 Otherwise, all examples in the guides should be updated.

 ### Updating and Interop

-For existing users, or users who have to interact with legacy code from a modern context, it'll be important to have a reference for the legacy object model.
+For existing users, or users who have to interact with classic code from a modern context, it'll be important to have a reference for the classic object model.
-The current section on the object model in the guides can be moved to a legacy section, and a section on updating should be added.
+The current section on the object model in the guides can be moved to a classic section, and a section on updating should be added.
 Links to relevant codemods, such as the [ember-es6-class-codemod](https://github.com/scalvert/ember-es6-class-codemod), should be included.
+This section should remain updated and included in the main guides for as long as `EmberObject` is a part of Ember's public API.

 ## Drawbacks